etomlins/mpi/README.md

-Playing around with MPI and pthreads
+Playing around with MPI and pthreads for CS 358